ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/exporter.md

 ##### CMSIS Packs

-uVision and IAR both use [CMSIS packs](http://www.keil.com/pack/doc/CMSIS/Pack/html/index.html) to find target information necessary to create a valid project file.
+uVision and IAR both use <a href="http://www.keil.com/pack/doc/CMSIS/Pack/html/index.html" target="_blank">CMSIS packs</a> to find target information necessary to create a valid project file.

-We use the tool [ArmPackManager](https://github.com/ARMmbed/mbed-os/tree/master/tools/arm_pack_manager) to scrape [MDK5 Software Packs](https://www.keil.com/dd2/Pack/) for target information by parsing [http://www.keil.com/pack/index.idx](http://sadevicepacksprod.blob.core.windows.net/idxfile/index.idx). [index.json](https://github.com/ARMmbed/mbed-os/blob/master/tools/arm_pack_manager/index.json) stores the relevant information from the [PDSC (Pack Description)](http://www.keil.com/pack/doc/CMSIS/Pack/html/) retrieved from each CMSIS PACK described in the index.
+We use the tool <a href="https://github.com/ARMmbed/mbed-os/tree/master/tools/arm_pack_manager" target="_blank">ArmPackManager</a> to scrape <a href="https://www.keil.com/dd2/Pack/" target="_blank">MDK5 Software Packs</a> for target information by parsing <a href="http://sadevicepacksprod.blob.core.windows.net/idxfile/index.idx" target="_blank">http://www.keil.com/pack/index.idx</a>. <a href="https://github.com/ARMmbed/mbed-os/blob/master/tools/arm_pack_manager/index.json" target="_blank">index.json</a> stores the relevant information from the <a href="http://www.keil.com/pack/doc/CMSIS/Pack/html/" target="_blank">PDSC (Pack Description)</a> retrieved from each CMSIS PACK described in the index.

 A device support`.pdsc` file typically describes a family of devices.
-A [device name](/docs/v5.6/reference/contributing-target.html) uniquely identifies each device.
+A <a href="/docs/v5.6/reference/contributing-target.html" target="_blank">device name</a> uniquely identifies each device.
 This name makes a natural key to associate a device with its information in `index.json`.
 To support IAR and uVision exports for your target, you must add a device name field in `targets.json` containing this key.

-[http://www.keil.com/pack/Keil.Kinetis_K20_DFP.pdsc](http://www.keil.com/pack/Keil.Kinetis_K20_DFP.pdsc) is the PDSC that contains TEENSY_31 device (MK20DX256xxx7).
+<a href="http://www.keil.com/pack/Keil.Kinetis_K20_DFP.pdsc" target="_blank">http://www.keil.com/pack/Keil.Kinetis_K20_DFP.pdsc</a> is the PDSC that contains TEENSY_31 device (MK20DX256xxx7).
 ArmPackManager has parsed it, and `index.json` stores it.
 The device information begins on line 156:

 ```xml
       <device Dname="MK20DX256xxx7">